Welcome to Kham Nakorn Rescue & EMS.

-Formed over two years ago, we are working in close partnership with a number of organisations, agencies and governmental bodies in Thailand in order to redefine the role of volunteer led pre-hospital emergency care (phec).
-We also have a number of overseas organisations and individuals who are in partnership with us and assisting us in our work and plans including Global Fire & Rescue, PAX Bags, Ambulance Today, South West Ambulance Services NHS Trust & St John Ambulance (London Region Logistics).
+Formed over three years ago, we are working in close partnership with a number of organisations, agencies and governmental bodies in Thailand including a leading private hospital provider, in order to redefine the role of volunteer led pre-hospital emergency care (PHEC).
+We also have a number of overseas organisations and individuals who are in partnership with us and assisting us in our work and plans including Ruth Lee Ltd who recently granted us £1000 for ambulance refurbishment, Global Fire & Rescue, PAX Bags, Class Professional Publishing, Ambulance Today, South West Ambulance Services NHS Trust & St John Ambulance (London Region Logistics).

 ‘An Assessment on Thai Emergency Medical Services Performance: The Patient Perspective’.

 Recently published research looked into the patient experience with both EMS and Emergency Departments, with the view to leading to improvements.
-There were however some discouraging findings and these raise questions as to how to address these.
+There were however a number of discouraging findings and these raise questions as to how to address these.

 …only 7.28% of respondents where conveyed to hospital by an ambulance but also worrying that the satisfaction levels expressed by patients who had been conveyed by volunteer ambulance crews was noticeably lower than that of the paid hospital based ambulance crews.
 Only 80% of those surveyed said that they felt safe in a volunteer/foundation ambulance and slightly less that 80% where satisfied with the experience.

-There needs to be a policy change and decision made to support Foundations in their work IF there is a serious desire to promote pre-hospital emergency care in Thailand.
-Without such support, there is going to be little movement forwards now or in the future and the healthcare of Thai people will suffer
+There needs to be a policy change and decision made (by the Government) to support Foundations (and state/private operaors) in their work IF there is a serious desire to promote pre-hospital emergency care in Thailand.
+Without such support, there is going to be little movement forwards now or in the future and as a direct result, the healthcare of Thai people will suffer.

 The time for change is upon us and needs to be acted upon now!
 Join us in our work as we strive with our partners to make EMS a safe place to be, with the appropriate skills and necessary support enabling ‘professional volunteers’ to deliver appropriate pre-hospital emergency care to those who are in their time of need.

-Chris, who is runs this site, will be in Thailand in later in 2017 for a month (dates to be confirmed).
-I will be happy to meet up with colleagues in Bangkok, Khonkaen and elsewhere during this visit.
+Chris, who is runs this site, will be in Thailand in later in early 2018 & will be happy to meet up with colleagues in Bangkok, Khonkaen and elsewhere during this visit.
 Please get in contact with me via our Facebook page and lets arrange a meet up to discuss ways in which we can work together and further our aims and develop the role of volunteer ambulance crews in Thailand.